unaguil/nu3a/README.md

 Nu3A is a simple 3D library for Java.

-The library was developed by the authors as a Computer Engineering final year project (2002/2003) at the University of Deusto.
+The library was developed by the authors as their Computer Engineering final year project (2002/2003) at the University of Deusto.

 Features